Orange County Pedestrian Accident Lawyers

 Common Causes of Pedestrian Accidents

 While there are any number of reasons a car or other motor vehicle could injure a pedestrian, there are some common causes.
 More than 90 percent of pedestrian accidents occur on sunny days, and seniors and children are the most likely to be affected.
-This is because cars and other vehicles tend to become more careless in summer months, and they may not always be looking out for slower pedestrians.

 Careless and negligent motorists often cause pedestrian accidents by: